wolfswolke/DeathGarden_API_Rebirth/ReadMe.md

 - Install the requirements from requirements.txt
 - Create an api_config.yaml file (An example is available in the Config folder)
 - For request analysis, consider using Fiddler
-- A debug version of the game and PDB file is available upon request.

 **Current Knowledge:**
 - The game uses Unreal Engine 4.21.0.